Hupka/sonarqube-azure-setup/README.md

 az keyvault secret set --vault-name $YOUR_KEY_VAULT --name 'container-registry-admin-password' --value '<VALUE>'
 ```

-Here the set of variables used throughout this guide.
+Here is the set of variables used throughout this guide.
 Notice we retrieve Azure Keyvault secrets using the Azure CLI and not with a Service Principal.
 This would be more secure but you Azure user account is required to be permitted to work with Service Principal users.

 ```bash
 # General